-The thematic report no. 6 on Eutrophication as part of the Quality Status Report 2009 (QSR 2009) provides an overview of the present status of human induced nutrient input into the Wadden Sea, based on the Trilateral Monitoring and Assessment Program (TMAP).
+The thematic report on Eutrophication as part of the Quality Status Report 2017 (QSR 2017) provides an overview of the present status of human induced nutrient input into the Wadden Sea, based on the Trilateral Monitoring and Assessment Program (TMAP).
 This status review describes ecological targets, eutrophication effects and trends and developments.

 Quality Status Report 2009: Thematic Report No. 6: Eutrophication (v.
 Beusekom et al.)